junaidkhen/Book-Writing-Physical-AI-Humanoid-Robotics/docs/docs/module-3/week-10-navigation.md

 Throughout the navigation, the robot continuously monitors its progress and updates its plans as needed.
 If a path becomes blocked by a new obstacle, the system quickly replans.
 If the robot detects that it is lost, it may stop and attempt to relocalize before continuing.

 :::tip Practical Application
-See [Example 10: Navigation Planning](../../code/module-3/example-10) for hands-on implementation of basic navigation concepts.
+Example 10: Navigation Planning (coming soon) provides hands-on implementation of basic navigation concepts.
 :::

 ## Summary